Delgan/loguru/docs/resources/recipes.rst

     logger.add("foo.log", rotation="100 kB", opener=opener)

 When using an opener argument, all created log files including ones created during rotation will use the initially provided opener.

+Note that the provided mode will be masked out by the OS `umask <https://en.wikipedia.org/wiki/Umask>`_ value (describing which bits are *not* to be set when creating a file or directory).
+This value is conventionally equals to ``0o022``, which means specifying a ``0o666`` mode will result in a ``0o666 - 0o022 = 0o644`` file permission in this case (which is actually the default).
+It is possible to change the umask value by first calling |os.umask|, but this needs to be done with careful consideration, as it changes the value globally and can cause security issues.

 Preserving an ``opt()`` parameter for the whole module